< Blog

 This was a serious question we asked ourselves: What’s the point of product work after product market fit?

-The point is this: Product improvements are a value multiplier.
+The point is this: Improving the product is a value multiplier.
 If you have a product people use, it must give them some value.
 You could represent this with a simple equation:

 Total Value Out = User Count x Product Value

 First let me explain what I mean by "Total Value Out".
-It's a bit of an abstract concept.
 It's not a concrete value like dollars or anything like that.
 Think of it more like "Total value added to the universe".
 If you make a thing and 1 person finds it valuable enough to use, then you've added value to the universe.
 Naturally then, if 2 people use your product, you're adding 2x as much value to the universe.

-"Product Value" is just a number that represents how much value each individual person gets out of using your product.
+"Product Value" is just a number that represents how much value, on average, each individual person gets out of using your product.

 When you find product market fit, it means you’ve brought "Product Value" to at least 1.1.
 A successful MVP should be aiming for “Product Value”>=1.1 because that means users get more value with your product than without it.
 It’s true, as time goes on, it gets harder and harder to increase the “Product Value” variable, but since it’s a multiplier, even small increments make a huge difference in the long run.